yonis-savary/sharp-php/Docs/logic/controllers.md

 }
 ```

-This structure allows you to organize your code by feature or domain
+This structure allows you to organize your code by feature or business domain

 [< Back to summary](../home.md)